 General Principles

 14. The Vice-Chancellor has overall responsibility for maintaining student discipline.
-The Director of Academic Services (or nominee) is responsible for advising on the interpretation of the Disciplinary Regulations and for reporting on their operation.
+The Director of Registry Services (or nominee) is responsible for advising on the interpretation of the Disciplinary Regulations and for reporting on their operation.

 15. Nothing within these Disciplinary Regulations prevents any member of staff from taking reasonable emergency action to prevent, stop, minimise, or otherwise control your conduct if the member of staff decides it is likely to cause immediate harm to others, disrupt the proper functioning of the University, or cause immediate damage to property.